shikaan/shikaan.github.io/_posts/2024-09-08-x86-64-introduction-hello.md

 >
 > All the snippets are commented to explain what's going on step by step.
 Make sure you read the comments carefully!

-{% include asm.html exercise="01-hello.asm" %}
+<code-editor exercise="01-hello.asm"></code-editor>

 ### Conclusion

 We have a "hello world"!

 In this first article, we learned some basic assembly concepts, we cut our teeth on its syntax, and we even wrote some working software.
-Moreover, we explored how to communicate with the operative system and are ready to produce more interesting programs in the next article.
+Moreover, we explored how to communicate with the operative system and are ready to produce more interesting programs [in the next article]({% post_url 2024-09-16-x86-64-conditionals %}).

 {% include post-footer.html %}

 ---

 [^1]: You can read up on the differences between Intel and AT&T syntax [here](https://imada.sdu.dk/u/kslarsen/dm546/Material/IntelnATT.htm).
 If it's your absolute first time with assembly, it might be a little too early to make sense of it.
 Feel free to come back to this link in a couple of lessons.

+{% include code-editor.html %}